My brother, the “Ultimate Superhuman”June 20, 2017

 Learn The Truth About Subclinical Hypothyroidism TodayJune 26, 2017

 The summer has arrived!
 How much do you know about the stuff you are putting on your skin?
 Would you believe that zinc and vitamin A can actually be dangerous in sunscreens?
-I want you to learn more information about how you can keep your family safe today, which is why we are diving into the world of sunblock for your health.
+I want you to learn more information about how you can keep your family safe today.
+Which is why we are diving into the world of sunblock for your health.

 The Role of Sunscreen and Sunblock

 Warmer weather often means more sun, and that typically means more sunscreen and sunblock.
-Did you know that there has not been any documented benefits for sunscreens in cutting down on certain skin cancers?
+Did you know that there has not been any documented benefits of sunscreens in cutting down on certain skin cancers?

-Key Insight: Sunscreens are known to decrease burns, but the research on their effect on preventing melanoma is not nearly as positive – we do not know how much they actually protect you against any long-term issues.
+Key Insight: Sunscreens are known to decrease burns, but the research on their effect on preventing melanoma is not nearly as positive.
+We do not know how much they actually protect you against any long-term issues.

 That is why I want you to think of sunscreen not as a mainstay, but as a backup.
-Living in the Sonora Desert, my family and I know the dangers of too much sun – we all have very fair skin, and we tend to burn a lot more than we tend to tan.
-For us, and for most, it is not about throwing on some sunscreen and just heading out the door – you want backups, such as:
+Living in the Sonora Desert, my family and I know the dangers of too much sun.
+We all have very fair skin, and we tend to burn a lot more than we tend to tan.
+For us, and for most, it is not about throwing on some sunscreen and just heading out the door.
+You want backups, such as: